newatoms/guides/slack-guide/readme.md

 ### Add niceness to your messages

 You can add some fancy formatting to your messages like Bold using `*` before and after what you want to be bold; use `_` for italics and `~` for strikethrough.
-[Read more about formatting on the Slack site](https://get.slack.help/hc/en-us/articles/202288908-Formatting-your-messages)
+[Read more about formatting on the Slack site](https://get.slack.help/hc/en-us/articles/202288908-Formatting-your-messages).
+Note: Slack does not use Markdown.

 You can also generata a random gif about a subject by typing `/giphy [subject]`.
 Pretty cool.